Skip to content

 Thymosin Alpha-1 vs. Thymalin: Choosing the Right Immune Modulator

 Both Thymosin Alpha-1 and Thymalin are derived from the thymus, but they differ fundamentally in characterisation, evidence quality, and clinical use.
-This comparison covers mechanisms, evidence, practical protocols, and when to use each.
+Mechanisms, evidence, protocols, and when to use each.

 Evidence strength